meilisearch/documentation/guides/advanced_guides/datatypes.md

 > String tokenization is the process of splitting a string into a list of individual terms that are called tokens.

 A string is passed to a tokenizer and is then broken into separate string tokens.
-Each word (token) is indexed and stored in the global dictionary of the corresponding index.
+A token is a **word**.

-- For Latin-based languages, the words are separated by space.
+- For Latin-based languages, the words are separated by **space**.
-- For Kanji characters, the words are separated by character.
+- For Kanji characters, the words are separated by **character**.

-There are two kinds of space separators:
+For Latin-based languages, there are two kinds of **space separators**:

 - **Soft spaces** (distance: 1): whitespaces, quotes, `'-' | '_' | '\'' | ':' | '/' | '\\' | '@'`
 - **Hard spaces** (distance: 8): `'.' | ';' | ',' | '!' | '?' | '(' | ')'`

+After the tokenizing process, each word is indexed and stored in the global dictionary of the corresponding index.

 #### Example

+To demonstrate how a string is split by space, let's say you have the following string as an input:

 ```
 "Bruce Willis,Vin Diesel"